 2. Brown pasta in oil then remove from pan.

-3. Brown beef and drain.
+3. Cook beef until brown and drain.

 4. Return pasta to skillet and add remaining ingredients except the cheese.